polyrhythmatic/spring2021_visualize_ml/index.md

 ## Teachers
 * [Seth Kranzler](mailto:kranzles@newschool.edu)

+## Where and when

+The class will be held Wednesdays from 7-9:40pm ET at [this zoom link](https://newschool.zoom.us/j/93220284435?pwd=eEJlcXZScFVEVXUxZnlPVUhBVjY1QT09)

+The first half of the class on 1/27 will be a special joing session between classes, the link is [here](https://newschool.zoom.us/j/92628918173)

 ## Course Outline

 Please note - course outline is subject to change during the semester.
 Please pay attention to emails and check the site regularly for updates.